 Mongolian throat singing is a wonderful and enchanting form of musical singing.
-It is a mixture of a husky kind of chanting, and low growling sounds that all form together to produce a beautiful musical melody.
+It is a mixture of husky chanting and low growling sounds that all form together to produce a beautiful musical melody.

 What is Mongolian Tuvan Throat Singing?

 When people visit Mongolia, they may be surprised to hear a new kind of singing known as the Mongolian Tuvan Throat Singing.
 This kind of throat singing has these kinds of musical qualities:

-- Purposely overtone singing – The Tuvan throat singing is a variation of singing that purposely manipulates the resonances which are created by the vocal tract.
-They do this to produce a melody that can almost sound a bit off tone, but it is overtone singing in reality.
+- Purposely overtone singing – The Tuvan throat singing is a variation that purposely manipulates the resonances created by the vocal tract.
+They do this to produce a melody that can almost sound a bit off-tone, but it is overtone singing in reality.

-- The shape of resonating cavities – In throat singing, the musical pitch is made by the human voice.
+- The shape of resonating cavities – In throat singing, the human voice makes the musical pitch.

-- Singing more than a pitch at the same time – This kind of singing allows the singers to create more than one pitch at the same time
+- Singing more than a pitch at the same time – This kind of singing allows the singers to create more than one pitch simultaneously.

 This singing is a traditional form of singing that is found mainly in Mongolia, but you can also hear it in Inner Mongolia (China) and Tuva (Russia), and Siberia (Russia).

 Here is a video to show you some Mongolian throat singing.
 I recorded this woman singing in her Ger (Yurt) outside Ulaanbaatar, Mongolia.

 What are the Different Types of Mongolian Throat Singing?

-If it is not hard enough for someone to really understand what Mongolia Throat Singing or Tuvan Throat singing is, are also different types of Mongolian Throat singing such as Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.
+If it is not hard enough for someone to understand what Mongolia Throat Singing or Tuvan Throat singing is, are also different types of Mongolian Throat singing, such as Khoomei, Khorekteer, Sygyt, and Kargyraa throat singing.

 Khoomei Throat Singing

 In the Khoomei style, the abdomen is fairly relaxed, and there is less tension in the larynx than in any other throat singing style.
 The singing pitch is also manipulated through a combination of lips, throat, tongue, and jaw.

 Khorekteer Throat Singing